tediousjs/tedious/README.md

 - Support for more data types.
 - The API needs to change to support statement execution with a Statement class.
-- Decoding of columns metadata flags.
+- Decoding of column metadata flags.
 - Decoding of collation data.
 - Ability to cancel a request.
 - Support for transactions.
-- Better support for large datatypes (for example integers over 53 bits).
+- Better support for large values (for example integers over 53 bits).

 Supported data types
 ----------